-Sri Mata Amritananadamayi, lovingly known as Amma, is the embodiment of universal love.
+Sri Mata Amritananadamayi, popularly known as Amma, India's Hugging Saint, is the embodiment of universal love, .
 She is an Indian spiritual leader revered as a saint by her followers.
 She is widely respected for her humanitarian activities.
 Without getting married, without giving birth, She has become known as the Mother of all.

 She was born with a beaming smile on her face, in a poor fishing village of Parayakadavu in Kollam, Kerala, Southern India, in September 1953.
 Her parents named her as Sudhamani, and she had only primary education.
 From a very early age, Sudhamani was drawn to spirituality and wanted to reach out, to comfort and uplift those who were in pain.
 People soon began to notice the extraoridinary and unconditional love that she radiated towards everyone who came to her.